hm-lang/core/proposals/README.md

 tokenMatcher := {
     @reset(Name: str = "")
-    # don't have to restore the TokenIterator to the correct state,
+    # don't have to restore the TokenIndex to the correct state,
     # consume as many tokens as you like here.  make sure to go
-    # through "Grammar match(...)" in order to fix TokenIterator
+    # through "Grammar match(...)" in order to fix Token Index
-    # in case of a bad match.
+    # in case of a bad match.  @private so that only Grammar can call.
-    # TODO: probably need to make this @protected or @private so that only Grammar can call.
+    @private
-    ::match(@@TokenIterator): bool
+    ::match(@@Token Index, Token Array: token_): bool
 }

 grammarMatcher := tokenMatcher | grammarElement | token